 Day 1: Cusco – Tambomachay – Kenko Village

-We will depart from your hotel in Cusco at 7:00 am and drive to Tambomachay, just 20 minutes outside of the city.
-Once at the trailhead, we will start hiking slowly up to the highest mountain passes of Cusco, with vast grasslands, birds, and beautiful lakes along the way.
-The hike is about 4 hours to lunch in Koriccocha Lake at 3700m (12139ft).
+We will depart from your hotel in Cusco at 7:00 a.m. and drive to Tambomachay, just 20 minutes outside the city.
+Once at the trailhead, we will begin hiking slowly up to the highest mountain passes of Cusco, with vast grasslands, beautiful lakes, and native flora and fauna en route.
+The hike is about 4 hours to lunch in Qoricocha Lake at 3,700 m / 12,139 ft.
 Our trekking chef will prepare delicious meals using fresh local products.

-Once lunch is over, we will start the second part of the day with 2 hours hike to Kenko Village at 3800m (12467ft); along the way is possible to sport herds of Llamas and alpacas that belong to villagers; Kenko is a small village with few hundred inhabitants who survive from the agriculture.
+Once lunch is over, we will start the second part of the day with 2 hours hike to Kenko Village at 3,800 m / 12,467 ft; along the way is possible to spot herds of Llamas and alpacas that belong to villagers; Kenko is a small village with a few hundred inhabitants who survive from agriculture, where we’ll spend the night.

 • Duration: 6 hours